 - Review and sign the code of conduct for volunteers.
 (PDF) Return with your application.

-- Renew to become a registered volunteer emergency worker every three years.
-To renew, please complete this form (PDF.)
+- Current volunteers need renew their status as a registered volunteer emergency worker every three years.
+(The expiration date is on your current ID badge.)
+To renew, please complete this form (PDF) and return to: mmoen@kitsap.gov

 Kitsap County Department of Emergency Management